Aftermath: 36 - Chimes at Midnight (2015)

 She drops her wrench, which she certainly did not hit him with; she just forgot to set it down before she grabbed his shirt—he’s fine.
 “You’re fine,” she tells him, dragging him to his feet, dusting him off, grabbing his hand, and pulling him towards the door.

-“Yeah,” he says, rubbing his chest and looking amused, aggrieved, suspicious, sympathetic, and anxious all at once.
+“Yeah.”
+He rubs his chest and looks amused, aggrieved, suspicious, sympathetic, and anxious all at once.
 “What are you—”

 “Geiszler,” she explains, “I need a break, you need a break, and I owe you a beer.
 I owe you one beer plus the alcoholic interest on that beer continuously compounded over a period of five years.”

 “You—what?”
-He trips over the doorframe, then catches hold of it and usees it as an anchor, which stops her forward drag.
+He trips over the doorframe, then catches hold of it and uses it as an anchor, which stops her forward drag.
 “We’re kind of in the middle of something—”

-“But we’re always in the middle of something,” Lightcap says, letting his hand go, looking at him earnestly, practically, oh God, practically about to cry, “and I love your band.”
-She hates how sad her voice sounds.
+“But we’re always in the middle of something.”
+Lightcap lets his hand go, practically, oh God, practically about to cry, “and I love your band.”
+She hates how pathetic her voice sounds.

 They stare at each other.